Automatic Let's Encrypt certificate renewal

 What is Let's Encrypt?

-Let’s Encrypt is a free and automated certificate authority provided by the Internet Security Research Group (ISRG), which is a non-profit organisation with a mission to create a more secure web by reducing the costs associated with HTTPS communications.
+Let's Encrypt is a free and automated certificate authority provided by the Internet Security Research Group (ISRG), which is a non-profit organization with a mission to create a more secure web by reducing the costs associated with HTTPS communications.

 They allow the creation of SSL/TLS certificates at no cost for anyone and provide documentation on how to obtain certificates and automatically renew them once they expire.
 Enable has utilised several open source NuGet packages to create a solution which monitors the SSL/TLS certificates currently in use in our Microsoft Azure environments and allows us to provision, renew and install SSL/TLS certificates from Let's Encrypt.